Bleeding Disorders and Thrombosis Events

 - Leadership ages 15-17 (turning 15 by the first day of camp)

-- Camper must be followed at one of the participating Hemophilia Treatment Centers (HTC) listed on the Links and Contacts page
+- Camper must be followed at one of the participating Hemophilia Treatment Centers (HTC) listed on the Resources & Links page

 - Children who have moved to another state and are seen by the HTC in that other state are not eligible